r-dug/Mushroom_Classifier/README.md

 *Although we want photos taken at a variety of distances, this might be a bit TOO far...*

   **NOTE:** After some experimentation, I found some parameters to use with DBSCAN that were effective for this data.
 Running the algorithm over all classes ended up removing about 20,000 images from the dataset.
+A cursory survery of several classes revealed far fewer anomolous images, though I'm still uncertain about how I might ensure, algorithmically, all anomolies are pruned without removing relevant photos.

 ## Training